StephenHwang/MEMO/README.md

 # MEMO: MEM-based pangenome indexing for k-mer queries
 Maximal Exact Match Ordered (MEMO) is a pangenome indexing method based on maximal exact matches (MEMs) between sequences.

-A single MEMO index can handle arbitrary-length-k k-mer queries over pangenomic windows.
-MEMO performs membership queries for per-genome k-mer presence/absence and conservation queries for the number of genomes containing the k-mers in a window.
-MEMO achieves smaller index size and faster queries compared to k-mer-based approaches like KMC3 and PanKmer.
+A single MEMO index can handle arbitrary-length-_k_ _k_-mer queries over pangenomic windows.
+MEMO performs membership queries for per-genome _k_-mer presence/absence and conservation queries for the number of genomes containing the k-mers in a window.
+MEMO achieves smaller index sizes and faster queries than _k_-mer-based approaches like KMC3 and PanKmer.

-MEMO depends on <a href="https://github.com/maxrossi91/moni">MONI</a> by Massimiliano Rossi for finding pairwise matching statistics between the user-selected pivot genome and all other genomes in a pangenome.
 See the small example <a href="https://github.com/StephenHwang/MEMO/tree/master/example">here</a> on running MEMO for visualizing sequence conservation.

 ## Installation